Doraku/DefaultEcs/README.md

 world.Publish(string.Empty);
 ```

-Note that the Subscribe method return an IDisposable object acting as a subscription.
+Note that the Subscribe method returns an `IDisposable` object acting as a subscription.
 To unsubscribe, simply dispose this object.

-<a name='Overview_Entity'></a>
 ## Entity
-Entities are simple struct acting as a key to manage components.
+Entities are simple structs acting as keys to manage components.

-Entities are created as such
+Entities are created as such:
 ```csharp
 Entity entity = world.CreateEntity();
 ```

-You should not store entities yourself and rely as much as possible on returned object from a world query as those will be updated accordingly to component changes.
+You should not store entities yourself and rely as much as possible on the returned objects from a world query as those will be updated accordingly to component changes.
 To clear an entity, simply call its `Dispose` method.
 ```csharp
 entity.Dispose();